 - Active member of an approved business club for at least two semesters.
 Approved clubs include UNF Sales Club, UNF AMA, Jacksonville AMA, Women and Business, or other general business club as approved by the Honors program committee (currently waived for Covid).

 - Completion of 100 hours of an approved service activity.
 Approved activities include serving as a marketer, providing general assistance, being a tutor, or another on- or off-campus service activity with a not-for-profit as approved by the Honors program committee.

 - Completion of a paid, professional Honors internship or a research-based directed independent study (if student’s career path is to seek a doctorate).
 The Honors program will provide interview opportunities for the Honors internships.
 Internships may be unpaid per Covid policy waiver from Honors committee.

 About the Internship

-To qualify as an honors-in-marketing internship the
+To qualify as an Honors-in-Marketing internship, the internship must be:

 - Paid at least minimum wage.
 Non-paid or volunteer activities would not count toward this internship but may qualify for the service component of the program.

 - Consist of primarily professional activities (not clerical).

 - Related to marketing, which includes, but is not necessarily limited to, activities in sales, product design or assessment, advertising or promotion including social media, pricing analysis, logistics or supply chain design or assessment, any form of market research including competitive analysis, market or marketing data analysis.

 - A series of assessable tasks or project, which is the basis of the internship course grade.